 Travel Year in Review: Our Book in the News

 We’d be proud if this book only impressed our mothers, but it feels extra fantastic when the press takes notice too.
-Ultimate Journeys for Two has been featured on Breakfast Television Toronto, CBS Memphis, NBC Knoxville, Lonely Planet Magazine, InStyle, The Globe and Mail, Men’s Fitness, National Geographic Travel, Refinery29, PureWow, Johnny Jet, The Points Guy, The Hoboken Reporter, and The AP—who’s story on the most inspiring and giftable travel books got picked up the Washington Post, San Francisco Chronicle, the New York Times, Time Magazine, and dozens of other outlets!
+Ultimate Journeys for Two has been featured on Breakfast Television Toronto, CBS Memphis, NBC Knoxville, Lonely Planet Magazine, InStyle, The Globe and Mail, Men’s Fitness, National Geographic Travel, Refinery29, PureWow, Johnny Jet, The Points Guy, The Hoboken Reporter, Travel Freak, and The AP—who’s story on the most inspiring and giftable travel books got picked up the Washington Post, San Francisco Chronicle, the New York Times, Time Magazine, and dozens of other outlets!
 Plus, we’ve been getting more and more requests for contributions as couples travel experts– from Brides to U.S. World News & Report.
 Stay tuned for our appearance on ABC’s “Good Morning Washington,” discussing Valentine’s travel tips.

 Leaf Peeping in New England